BradleyChatha/PersonalWebsite/PersonalWebsite/wwwroot/blogs/JsonSerialiser/post4.md

 ```

 Do note that `string` in D is actually just an `immutable(char)[]`, which
-would satisfy the `isDynamicArray` template.
+would satisfy the std.json#isDynamicArray template.

 This isn't so much an issue in our case due to the fact we handle `string` higher
 up in the if-else chain, but it's something worth keeping in mind.

-Also, there are actually two other string types in D, `wstring` and `dstring`.
+Also, there's actually two other string types in D, `wstring` and `dstring`.
-While up to this point I've pretended they don't exist, this series still won't be going over
+While up to this point I've tried to pretend they don't exist this series still won't be going over
-using them due to various reasons (such as JSONValue not supporting them).
+using them due to various reasons (such as std.json#JSONValue not supporting them).

-In regards to that issue, it may be wise to combine `isDynamicArray` with a check to make sure
+In regards to that issue it may be wise to combine std.json#isDynamicArray with a check to make sure
 the type isn't a `wstring` or `dstring`, depending on your circumstances.

 Other than that, there's not really any other surprises in this code that haven't been seen before